SamTheAnalyst19/UrbanMartFoodAnalysis/README.md

 3. How does the 'Days to Expiry' affect the selling price and profitability of items?
 4. Stock Levels: How does UrbanMart's current stock level for each item compare to the initial stock?
 Are there items that are overstocked or understocked?
 5. What do you think about the financial position of the company?
-Refer to Q.3 All the best.
-Authored by Enoch Nunekpeku